Project Context / Objective:

 Deliverables / Outputs:

-- Semantic reference data models for performing arts, documented in Zellij.
+- Semantic reference data models for performing arts, fully documented in Zellij.

 - JSON-LD representations of all models for integration with Linked Data systems.